 - Thyroid hormones, which play a role in how the body stores and uses energy, also reduce after childbirth and may lead to depression.
 Your doctor can assess this with a blood test and may prescribe medication to help.

-- Feeling overwhelmed with doubts about your capacity to care for a baby, lack of sleep, and feeling unattractive and uncomfortable in your post-baby body can also contribute to the development of postpartum depression.
+- Feeling overwhelmed with doubts about your capacity to care for a baby, lack of sleep, and feeling unattractive and uncomfortable in your post-baby body can also contribute to the development of

 The US Preventive Services Task Force advises all women to get screened for depression during pregnancy and after giving birth.
 If a woman is dealing with depression, talk therapy (talking to a therapist or social worker) and medication will often be prescribed.3

 Anxiety Disorder And OCD Might Begin In Pregnancy

 Pregnancy may trigger anxiety disorders like panic disorder (in which you feel overwhelmed by fear) and obsessive-compulsive disorder (OCD, in which you can’t control certain thoughts or repetitive behaviors).
 In one study, about 39% of participants who had OCD stated that their condition began during pregnancy or after childbirth.4

 Get your thyroid tested if you’re experiencing the first ever panic attack in your life during pregnancy.

 Women who experience a panic attack for the first time during pregnancy should get their thyroid tested, since this may be linked